-But before you slip into your wet suit, there’s some classroom work to be done.
-When I registered for the course this fall, I was handed a 250-page manual that covers everything from assembling your scuba equipment to basic diving skills to hand signals used to communicate underwater.
+But before you slip into your wet suit, there's some classroom work to be done.
+When I registered for the course, I was handed a 250-page manual that covers everything from assembling your scuba equipment to basic diving skills to hand signals used to communicate underwater.
 I was required to read the book and complete five quizzes before our first class.

 We started out breathing through the regulator on dry land.
 Next we got into the shallow end of the pool and merely put our faces in the water.
 From there, we submerged with our heads barely below the surface.
 It was exhilarating listening to the sound we made breathing underwater (think Darth Vader) and watching the cute little bubbles emerge from our regulators as we exhaled.
 I was loving the experience and couldn't wait to try it in a real open water environment.

 During the first weekend of classes we learned how to enter the water from a raised platform, such as a boat or wall, equalize our ears to relieve the pressure, clear our mask underwater and establish neutral buoyancy.